FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/guomi_crypto.md

     ca_cert=gmca.crt
 ```

-## using commercial cryptography SDK
+## using OSCCA-approved cryptography SDK

 For details, refer to [SDK Documentation] (../sdk/sdk.html#id8).

-## using commercial cryptography console
+## using OSCCA-approved cryptography console

-The function of commercial cryptography console is used in the same way as the standard console.
+The function of OSCCA-approved cryptography console is used in the same way as the standard console.
 See [Console Operations Manual] (../manual/console.md).

-## commercial cryptography configuration
+## OSCCA-approved cryptography configuration

-### commercial cryptography Key Manager
+### OSCCA-approved cryptography Key Manager

-Using the commercial cryptography Key Manager needs to be recompiled the standard Key Manager.
+Using the OSCCA-approved cryptography Key Manager needs to be recompiled the standard Key Manager.
 The difference of them is ``` -DBUILD_GM=ON ``` option needs to be added when doing cmake.

 ``` shell
 # under centos